 The right tools for the job

 It goes without saying that having the right garden tools will make your life easier.
 There are a whole host of handheld tools that will help you to plant and harvest your veg.
 From compost scoops and dibbers to bulb planters and trusty secateurs.
 It’s also important to consider protective accessories.
 An apron and a pair of sturdy garden gloves are essential, but it might also be worth getting a kneeling pad to protect your knees if you have low planters and beds.
-Another great addition if you have space is a water butt.
-Not only are they great for the environment, but they give you a natural supply of fresh water for your garden.

 Knowing your onions